 If you get G Suite, Google Docs includes email hosting for your domain name and more storage and administrative options for an office.

 The core of Google Apps includes free services and apps, including Google Drive, Google Docs, Google Sheets, Gmail, Google Calendar, and more.
-In addition, of course, there’s Google Search and YouTube (owned by Google).
+Of course, there’s Google Search and YouTube (owned by Google).
 Different Google apps and services tend to work integrate and work together well, making collaboration with friends and colleagues a lot easier.

 I use Google Docs, Google’s word processing application, a lot when collaborating on projects.